bseltz-cohesity/scripts/oracle/python/registerOracle/README.md

 ## Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: name of Cohesity cluster to connect to (default is helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: short username to authenticate to the cluster (default is helios)
-* -d, --domain: (optional) domain of username, defaults to local
+* -d, --domain: (optional) active directory domain of user (default is local)
+* -i, --useApiKey: (optional) use API key for authentication
+* -pwd, --password: (optional) password of API key
+* -mcm, --mcm: (optional) connect through MCM
+* -c, --clustername: (optional) helios/mcm cluster to connect to
 * -s, --servername: (optional) name of server to register.
 Repeat parameter to register multiple servers
 * -l, --serverlist: (optional) text file of server names to register (one per line)